AscendingPassage.com HOME PAGE.

 By David Roberts.

-An update: The first dam at Aswan was constructed in 1898--1902.
-Pierre Loti therefore visited the island about 1905.
+The first dam at Aswan was constructed in 1898--1902.
+The author of the above account, Pierre Loti, therefore visited the island about 1905.
 The first dam was built higher in 1907-12 and again in 1929-34.
 The second, still higher Aswan dam was built upstream of Philae.
-And yes, the temple of Philae was moved in 1972 - 1980 to another island nearby, Agilkia, and most of the damage covered.
-The Priestesses of Isis likely were not consulted.